fabiounitn/lessonrepo/readme.md

 # readme file

-making a conflicting change on client
+some nice change on server, and i delete the line before as well!!!!